hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 change, if I ever change the location of temp storage, for example.
 But I could factor it out into a test helper method, if I notice myself duplicating test code a lot.

+## What is the correct balance of unit to integration tests?

 Now unit test purists and I would probably agree that this example doesn't prove you should *never* mock anything, or that "proper" unit tests are useless.
+Clearly, both are useful, and as my example clearly shows, you definitely need some level of integration tests to check that all your pieces fit together.

 What I am saying is that, in a case where you can test a piece of code with either a mocky or a non-mocky test, I prefer non-mocky tests.
 Gary Berhnardt says you should aim for 90% unit tests vs 10% "integration" tests (which is what you'd call the kind of test I write), and I tend to think the ratio is more like 50/50.

 Unit tests are definitely better for nailing down code which has lots of edge cases and possible logical pitfalls -- like the classic example of a roman numeral converter.
 But my assertion is: in web development, that kind of code is rare:

 - helper methods on models tend to be quite simple
 - view functions tend to be simple:  get a post request, instantiate a form,